Should I choose British Native plants for my pond?

 Oxygenating plants should always be British Native plant species as all the Non-Native are highly vigorous in Summer and some can be suspect in our Winters.
 In a new pond, the stocking rate for oxygenating plants should be two bunches/portions or 9cm pots per m² of surface area.

-Callitriche palustris (Starwort), Myriophyllum spicatum (Spiked Milfoil) or Ceratophyllum demersum (Hornwort) are good for starting up wildlife ponds and can be used together.
-They occupy different areas of the pond as do the wildlife species you hope to attract – Hornwort and Spiked Milfoil give underwater cover for newts, frogs and toads and the Starwort gives surface protection and cover for tadpoles and water boatmen whilst both use up the nitrates in the water and help to avoid the growth of blanketweed and other algaes.
+Myriophyllum spicatum (Spiked Milfoil) or Ceratophyllum demersum (Hornwort) are good for starting up wildlife ponds and can be used together.
+They occupy different areas of the pond as do the wildlife species you hope to attract – Hornwort and Spiked Milfoil give underwater cover for newts, frogs and toads and both use up the nitrates in the water and help to avoid the growth of blanketweed and other algaes.
 Potamogeton crispus is valuable in a more shady pond and Ranunculus aquatilis for moving water.

 Some British Natives pond plants can be too vigorous for a small scale area.
 There are smaller varieties such as Juncus ensifolius, Caltha palustris var. alba that are all members of a family that contain Native plants but these particular varieties are not classed as Native pond plants.
 Because of the ‘family connections’ they do not look out of place in a wildlife setting and are not invasive.
 These can make interesting additions to a wildlife pond in a smaller scale area than the Natives – Juncus effusus and Cyperus longus which are all more vigorous.

 There is only one Native waterlily and that is potentially large and only in white.
 Smaller white waterlilies are available for a smaller pond that are not Native and these are used in our smallest Native pond scheme.
-Coloured (red, pink and yellow) waterlilies are available in the non native category and are used in the Pond starter collections along with more brightly coloured flowers and variegated foliage.
+Coloured (red, pink and yellow) waterlilies are available in the ‘Any plant’ category and are used in the Pond schemes along with more brightly coloured flowers and variegated foliage.

-Purchase the Native pond Planting scheme and we will send you a scheme that will introduce a balance of pond plant species for a small wildlife pond including plants for different positions in the pond.
-For a larger pond: Native Planting scheme 2 or 3 can be purchased.
+Purchase the correct Pond scheme and we will send you a scheme that will suit the pond size selected that will introduce a balance of pond plant species for a wildlife pond including plants for different positions in the pond.

 Muddy to moist areas – Blending out from the wet areas of the pond the wetland habitat planting should be dense in places to allow the creatures that come and go from the water at various stages of their life cycles to do so safely under the protection of plant foliage.
 In the boggy, waterlogged wetland areas pond plants that like wet mud can be used or Caltha, Iris, Eriophorum and again it depends on the scale of your project whether Natives or Non Natives are preferred.